Meet the Team at Physiotherapy Centre Bendigo

 Alex Galea

 Alex has a passion for Sports and Musculoskeletal Physiotherapy.
-His predominant areas of post graduate study include Sports Physiotherapy, Dry Needling, Clinical Pilates, Hydrotherapy and Chronic Pain.
-He has experience working with various sporting teams and people, at community and elite level.
+His predominant areas of post graduate study include Sports Physiotherapy, Dry Needling, Aquatic Physiotherapy, Clinical Pilates, Occupational Physiotherapy and Chronic Pain.
+He has experience working with various sporting teams and athletes, at community and elite level.
 Football, Soccer, Basketball, Cricket and Dance Companies are some of the groups Alex has worked with.
 Alex continues to assist a number of sporting clubs across Bendigo from year to year.

 Alex has assisted research studies at the University of Melbourne, for management of Osteo-Arthritis, with a particular focus on the Hip joint.
 This included implementation of specific exercises in line with certain protocols for hip OA management.